wcm-io-devops/conga/example/README.md

 CONGA Example
 =============

-You can generate the sample configuration by executing
+You can generate the sample configuration and packages by executing

 ```
-sample> mvn clean generate-resources
+example> mvn clean package
 ```

 on the command line.